 Then there is the Fermi Paradox.
 It seems likely that there are extraterrestrial civilisations in our universe but there is no evidence for the existence of these aliens.
 “Where is everybody?”
 Mr. Fermi asked.
 Perhaps civilisations tend to die out before they become advanced.
 Or maybe we just overestimate the probability of advanced civilisations contacting us.
 It could also be that Earth and humankind truly are at the centre of the universe, which might indicate that we are living inside a simulation.

-It appears that small particles normally don’t exist and only come into being when someone observes them.
+The observer effect might be the best evidence we have of this universe being a virtual reality.
+Several types of small particles normally don’t exist and only come into being when someone observes them.
 If this universe is a virtual reality, it would be a waste of memory and processing power to represent them all the time.
-In a real universe these small particles might, or even should, exist independent of someone observing them.
-The observer effect might indeed be evidence of this universe being a virtual reality.
+In a real universe these small particles might or even should always exist even if no-one is watching.

 Featured image: Tunnel of the Large Hadron Collider (LHC) of the European Organization for Nuclear Research.
 Julian Herzog (2008).
 Wikemedia Commons.